visgl/deck.gl/dev-docs/RFCs/proposals/loader-worker-triangulation.md

 MVTLoader is modified to accept two new options:
 - triangulate : a Boolean, false by default which will invoke the earcut triangulation as part of the loading process
-- preprojectTriangulation: function or false, a function to perform the preprojection, or false to disable it

-When triangulate is enabled, the MVTLoader will invoke earcut as part of the worker process and then return as part of the arrays it produces two addition arrays:
+When triangulate is enabled, the MVTLoader will invoke earcut as part of the worker process and then return as part of the arrays it produces two additional arrays:

 - `triangles`, a set of indices into the positions array.
 - `triangleIndices`, a set of indices marking the start positions for each polygon

 ### deck.gl

-The Tesselator & PolygonTesselator classes are modified to be aware of these extra arrays and will not needlessly recompute the triangles on the main thread, but will use the passed values instead.
-This allows the entire `_updateIndices` method to be skipped and the update just becomes a straightforward assignment:
+The PolygonTesselator already supports external indices.
+Thus the triangle data from loaders.gl will be passed through, and deck.gl will not needlessly recompute the triangles on the main thread.

-- 'triangles` -> `this.attributes.indices`
-- 'triangleIndices` -> `this.indexStarts`

 ## Future expansion

 The scope of this change is limited to the binary version of the MVTLoader & MVTLayer, but in principle other loaders could also supply the triangulation and be picked up by the Tesselator in deck.gl with minimal changes required.
+This should not be done without careful benchmarking, as the cost of passing the data to a worker may exceed the performance gains.
+In the case of the MVTLoader where the parsing already happens in a worker, this overhead is avoided.